HL7/davinci-deqm/source/pages/guidance.md

 ### Option 3: Subscription service combined with the  Collect Data operation

 Subscriptions allow for a Provider to notify the Aggregator when Measure data can be collected.
-The notification triggers are based upon the clinical and/or administrative event in the Aggregator  system.
-Once a Aggregator is notified, the measure data can be collected using the the *Collect Data* operation described above.
+The notification triggers are based on whether the Provider's system has determined that it has the requisite measure data the subscriber needs for the measure, or if the information has been updated.
+Once a Aggregator is notified, the measure data can be collected using the the [*Collect Data*](#collect-data-operation) operation described above.

 {% include img.html img="subscribe-data-steps.jpg" %}

 #### Subscribe for Measure Data
 {:.no_toc}

 The Aggregator must first subscribe to the Provider for a notification for a particular measure.
 An Aggregator may also unsubscribe to a measure subscription.

 {% include img-narrow.html img="subscribe-data.jpg" caption="Subscription Service" %}